This 7 day Croatia itinerary guarantees to show you the highlights of one of Europe’s prettiest holiday destinations.

 Split Sunset Cruise – Hop on board Polaris yacht and enjoy views of Split and the Adriatic coastline in magic hour.
 Plus, as day turns to night, take advantage of the open bar and listen to some great live music.

-Split Food And Wine Tasting – Sample authentic Dalmatian wines and cuisine in the magical ambiance of Diocletian’s Palace.
+Split Wine Tasting – Sample authentic Dalmatian wine in the magical ambiance of Diocletian’s Palace.

 Split Stand Up Paddleboarding (Night glow) – Once it gets dark, head out on a guided SUP tour.
 With an illuminated paddleboard, you’ll be able to see what’s in the water below you!